Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 | `AzureCliCredential`         | authenticate in a development environment with the Azure CLI      |
 | `VisualStudioCodeCredential` | authenticate in a development environment with Visual Studio Code |

+### Authenticating via browsers

+To authenticate within web browsers, we currently offer the `InteractiveBrowserCredential`, which can be set to use redirection or popups to complete the authentication flow.
+For more information, please check our [manual `InteractiveBrowserCredential` test](/test/manual).

 ## Troubleshooting

 ### Error Handling